garris/BackstopJS/README.md

 ## News

-### Version 1.0.1 available now
+### Version 1.0.3 available now
 [Please file questions, comments or issues here](https://github.com/garris/BackstopJS/issues).

 **Version 1.0 includes reliability fixes plus a handful of improvements to close out the original roadmap.**
-- now add comments to your configs (optional JS based configs)
+- now add logic and comments to your configs (optional JS based configs)
 - plays nice with other local services (change the BackstopJS port)